Policy

 - a small-scale adjustment to offset VDSS costs for schools with low total enrolment numbers.

-Funding for students undertaking VET through an SBAT is provided through Skills and is not eligible for targeted VET funding.
+Funding for students undertaking VET through an SBAT is provided through Skills .
+These enrolments are not eligible for targeted VET funding.

 School-based RTOs are eligible to receive VET materials funding for some certificates for government school students.
 The department will communicate the Schools Targeted Funding Governance Portal process directly to school-based RTOs each year.